shan-weiqiang/shan-weiqiang.github.io/_posts/2026-07-05-type-erasure-part-six-dynamic-cast-rtti.md

 Binding of which branches exist (`dynamic_cast<Circle*>`, `dynamic_cast<Rectangle*>`) is fixed when you write the source.
 The **choice** among them happens at runtime — but only among types the compiler already knows.

 RTTI metadata lives on the **vtable** because polymorphic types already have one.
-That is an implementation bundle, not proof that type identity requires virtual functions in principle — [`std::variant`](https://shan-weiqiang.github.io/2026/07/06/cpp-variant-visit-double-dispatch.html) stores an explicit index without any virtual function.
+That is an implementation bundle, not proof that type identity requires virtual functions in principle — [`std::variant`](https://shan-weiqiang.github.io/2026/07/05/type-erasure-part-five-variant.html) stores an explicit **index** tag without any virtual function.
 C++ simply chose to attach `type_info` to polymorphic class metadata rather than to every object.

 ### What runtime reads